 - How is health delivered today and what can be improved.

 - What is innovation really, why is it important and how can it be a useful tool?
 Innovation management – how to facilitate innovation in your organisation and projects?

 Multisectoral collaboration and implementation science

 - How to systematically close the gap between what we know and what we do?
 How to utilize proven health interventions and evidence-based practices by choosing the right implementation strategies.

 Managers representing stakeholders, in particular the public sector, crucial to the delivery and improvement of the health care system in DRC, Somalia and Uganda.
 The participating group is a diverse group of participants with regards to gender, age, background (professional and personal) and roles and responsibilities.

 The programme is developed by the Centre of Excellence for Sustainable Health (CESH), a collaboration between Karolinska Institutet, Makerere University and other African academic partners and led by Karolinska Institutet, in collaboration with Makerere University, Benadir University, University of Kinshasa School of Public Health and Tinkr.
 The programme is being carried out with financial support from the Swedish Institute.

-The programme is organized in three modules and will mainly run online.
-There will be a combination of webinars, lectures, interactive workshops as well as mentoring, and individual and team-based innovation projects addressing concrete challenges – relevant to your institution.
+The programme is organized in three modules and is mainly run online.
+There is a combination of webinars, lectures, interactive workshops as well as mentoring, and individual and team-based innovation projects addressing concrete challenges – relevant to the participants' institution.
 If the situation allows physical meetings and study visits in respective country will be facilitated.